CS2103AUG2016-T16-C3/main-old/docs/UserGuide.md

 #### Undoing previous changes: `#undo`
 Format: `#undo [<number of changes>]`

 > Number of changes is a number specifying how many changes you want to undo.
-If left out, default is 1 change.
+If left out, default is 1 change

 Examples:
   * `#undo`